Proposals for a Jewish state: Jewish Autonomous Oblast in USSR

 Another important goal of the Birobidzhan project was to increase settlement in the remote Soviet Far East, especially along the vulnerable border with China.
-In 1928, there was virtually no settlement in the area, while Jews had deep roots in the western half of the Soviet Union, in Ukraine, Belarus and Russia proper.
+In 1928, there was virtually no settlement in the area, whereas Jews had deep roots in the western half of the Soviet Union, in Ukraine, Belarus and Russia proper.

 The geography and climate of Birobidzhan were harsh, the landscape largely swampland, and any new settlers would have to build their lives from scratch.
 Some have even claimed that Stalin was also motivated by anti-Semitism in selecting Birobidzhan; that he wanted to keep the Jews as far away from the centers of power as possible.

 The Birobidzhan experiment ground to a halt in the mid-1930s, during Stalin's first campaign of purges.
 Jewish leaders were arrested and executed, and Yiddish schools were shut down.
 Shortly after this, World War II brought to an abrupt end concerted efforts to bring Jews east.

 There was a slight revival in the Birobidzhan idea after the war as a potential home for Jewish refugees.
 During that time, the Jewish population of the region peaked at almost one-third of the total.
-But efforts in this direction ended, with the Doctors' plot, the establishment of Israel as a Jewish state, and Stalin's second wave of purges shortly before his death.
+But efforts in this direction ended, with the doctors' plot, the establishment of Israel as a Jewish state, and Stalin's second wave of purges shortly before his death.
 Again the Jewish leadership was arrested and efforts were made to stamp out Yiddish culture—even the Judaica collection in the local library was burned.
 In the ensuing years, the idea of an autonomous Jewish region in the Soviet Union was all but forgotten.

 Some scholars, such as Louis Rapoport, Jonathan Brent and Vladimir Naumov, assert that Stalin had devised a plan to deport all of the Jews of the Soviet Union to Birobidzhan much as he had internally deported other national minorities such as the Crimean Tatars and Volga Germans, forcing them to move thousands of miles from their homes.
-The Doctors' Plot may have been the first element of this plan.
+The doctors' plot may have been the first element of this plan.
 If so, the plan was aborted by Stalin's death on March 5, 1953.